GonzaloHirsch/jwt-nodejs-security/README.md

     id: string;
     username: string;
     // The password is marked as optional to allow us to return this structure
     // without a password value.
-We'll validate it is not empty when creating a user. password?: string;
+We'll validate that it is not empty when creating a user. password?: string;
     role: Roles;
 }